JTnadrooi/Project-Galore/.docs/angels/angels-todo.md

 A full list of tweaks.

+Note:

-Note: With "normalise" I mean make it so the recipe's ingredients/results don't have amounts like 9, 7 or 84, chances like "50% 3" or "0 to 1".
+-   With "normalise" I mean make it so the recipe's ingredients/results don't have amounts like 9, 7 or 84, chances like "50% 3" or "0 to 1".
 This is just personal preference.
+-   With "direct" fluids/items I mean that they only get used for one thing and are made fairly easily (Usually just gas + catalyst or a bit of steam).
+I do not like these entries and remove most of them.
+Again, personal preference.

 -   [x] remove the extra ores.
 -   [x] remove large empty subgroup lists